asmitdesai/ml-project-sectionb-12/README.md

     ```bash
     jupyter notebook
     ```
-3. Open the `Brain_Activity.ipynb` notebook and run all the cells sequentially from top to bottom to replicate the analysis and results.
+3. Open the `FINAL_MODEL.ipynb` notebook and run all the cells sequentially from top to bottom to replicate the analysis and results.